 In many cases, you’ll receive a fluoride treatment afterward.
 The fluoride can help to reduce the temporary tooth sensitivity that some people feel after getting teeth whitening.

 If you’re looking to get whiter teeth, then you may want to find a cosmetic dentist Seattle.
-Dr. Mark Caggiano offers his years of experience to his patients in Seattle.
-In addition to cosmetic dentistry, restorative dentistry, and general dentistry, Dr. Caggiano is highly experienced in sedation dentistry, which helps people with dental anxiety to feel more relaxed while at the dentist.
+Dr. Arkadi Razoumovich offers his years of experience to his patients in Seattle.
+In addition to cosmetic dentistry, restorative dentistry, and general dentistry, Dr. Razoumovich is highly experienced in sedation dentistry, which helps people with dental anxiety to feel more relaxed while at the dentist.